zyedidia/lfi/README.md

 planning to add support for ARMv8.1+ extensions.

 LFI is currently in development.
-For now, please only use it for experimentation, and refrain from posting about it on public forums.
+For now, please only use it for experimentation.
 In particular, so far the runtime has just been used for collecting measurements, and does not provide a fully sandboxed environment.
 We are currently working on rewriting it to be fully secure.
+A paper with additional details will be publicly available in the next few months, so stay tuned for that.

 # Tools